 1. Hyde Park Winter Wonderland

 Winter Wonderland at Hyde Park is London’s largest Christmas attraction, and is located right in the middle of the famous Hyde Park.
 It’s much more than just a Christmas market though, and includes a number of other attractions and rides.
 There are roller coasters, ice sculptures, a giant wheel and even an ice bar.
-You can go ice skating at their ice rink, and even meet Santa at Santaland.

 If you just want to explore the market and don’t have any interest in any of the other attractions, then I’d recommend going for one of the off-peak times to get free entry.
 It also gets busy in the evenings and at weekends, so if you prefer a less crowded experience then I’d suggest going before 4pm on a weekday.

-Dates: 17th November 2023 to 1st January 2024
+Dates: 14th November 2025 to 1st January 2026

 Nearest Tube: Hyde Park Corner, Knightsbridge, Marble Arch, Victoria, Green Park.
 Please note that Hyde Park Corner and Marble Arch can get very busy during peak times, so it’s advisable to use alternative stations.

 Cost: Up to £7.50 per person (adult and child) to enter, plus additional fees for rides and attractions.
+Book online here.

 2. Southbank Christmas Market